rharish101/resume/README.md

 # My Resume

 This repository contains the content of my resume and its LaTeX template.

+## Organization
-The content is contained into tex files stored in the [sections](sections/) directory.
+The main content of the resume is stored in TeX files located in the [sections](sections/) directory.
-The file [`resume.tex`](resume.tex) defines the template, the custom commands and environments used by the content tex files.
+The file [`resume.tex`](resume.tex) defines the template, the custom commands and environments used by the content TeX files.

+## Compilation
 Compile the resume with:
 ```
 latexmk resume.tex